-- 34.1 To carry out the society's objects, the society may: - 34.1.1 acquire assets and property which, in the directors' opinion, may benefit the society's objects; - 34.1.2 set up subsidiary companies, societies and other organisations; - 34.1.3 take and hold shares, memberships, stock, debentures and other interests in other companies, societies and other organisations for the society and others; - 34.1.4 buy, lease, hire, rent and own any real or personal property (tangible and intangible) of any description which, in the directors' opinion, is appropriate for the needs of the society's objects; - 34.1.5 make arrangements with any government or authority (local, municipal, national orinternational) that, in the directors' opinion, is appropriate for the society's objects; - 34.1.6 invest the society's funds in such property and investments as the directors may consider appropriate, and subject to any applicable legal restrictions; - 34.1.7 carry on any other activity which, in the directors' opinion, may benefit the society's objects;
+34.1 To carry out the society's objects, the society may:

+34.1.1 acquire assets and property which, in the directors' opinion, may benefit the society's objects;

+34.1.2 set up subsidiary companies, societies and other organisations;

+34.1.3 take and hold shares, memberships, stock, debentures and other interests in other companies, societies and other organisations for the society and others;

+34.1.4 buy, lease, hire, rent and own any real or personal property (tangible and intangible) of any description which, in the directors' opinion, is appropriate for the needs of the society's objects;

+34.1.5 make arrangements with any government or authority (local, municipal, national or international) that, in the directors' opinion, is appropriate for the society's objects;

+34.1.6 invest the society's funds in such property and investments as the directors may consider appropriate, and subject to any applicable legal restrictions;

+34.1.7 carry on any other activity which, in the directors' opinion, may benefit the society's objects;

-- 34.1.8 act as agent; - 34.1.9 act as trustee; - 34.1.10 give or procure guarantees and indemnities for the payment of money or for the performance of obligations by any person (even where the society receives no direct or indirect financial benefit); - 34.1.11 make or procure grants, gifts, donations and investments of a social nature; - 34.1.12 take mortgages, charges, liens and other security to secure obligations of others to the society; - 34.1.13 borrow money and accept credit and grant mortgages, charges, liens and other security to secure the society's obligations, but - ♦ the society may not carry on any regulated activity as set out in Schedule 2, Part I of the Financial Services and Markets Act 2000; and the society will not pay a rate of interest that is higher than the society needs to fund its activities; in setting the rate, the directors will take particular account of the society's intention to provide an opportunity for other public-spirited people and organisations to contribute financially to the community, with the expectation of a social dividend, rather than personal financial reward;
+34.1.8 act as agent;

+34.1.9 act as trustee;

+34.1.10 give or procure guarantees and indemnities for the payment of money or for the performance of obligations by any person (even where the society receives no direct or indirect financial benefit);

+34.1.11 make or procure grants, gifts, donations and investments of a social nature;

+34.1.12 take mortgages, charges, liens and other security to secure obligations of others to the society;

+34.1.13 borrow money and accept credit and grant mortgages, charges, liens and other security to secure the society's obligations, but the society will not pay a rate of interest that is higher than the society needs to fund its activities; in setting the rate, the directors will take particular account of the society's intention to provide an opportunity for other public- spirited people and organisations to contribute financially to the community, with the expectation of a social dividend, rather than personal financial reward;
-♦where:

-- the loan is unsecured, and - the lender is not itself authorised under the Financial Services and Markets Act 2000,
+- the society may not carry on any regulated activity as set out in Schedule 2, Part I of the Financial Services and Markets Act 2000; and - where: - the loan is unsecured, and - the lender is not itself authorised under the Financial Services and Markets Act 2000,

-- 34.1.14 provide and procure services such as giving advice in relation to financial and non-financial facilities for people, undertakings and businesses of all kinds. - 34.1.15 create, make, draw, accept, endorse, execute, issue, discount, buy, sell, negotiate and deal in bills, notes, bills of lading, warrants, coupons, debentures and other negotiable or transferable instruments; - 34.1.16 do such other things that the directors regard as incidental or conducive to the pursuit of the society's objects and the exercise of the society's express and implied powers. - 34.2 Registration of a society or its rules under the Co-operative and Community Benefit Societies Act 2014 does not give any permission for a society to carry on financial services as regulated by the Financial Services and Markets Act 2000 ("FSMA").
-Any society which wishes to carry on such activities must seek advice and make an authorisation application to the FSA
+34.1.14 provide and procure services such as giving advice in relation to financial and non-financial facilities for people, undertakings, and businesses of all kinds.

+34.1.15 create, make, draw, accept, endorse, execute, issue, discount, buy, sell, negotiate and deal in bills, notes, bills of lading, warrants, coupons, debentures and other negotiable or transferable instruments;

+34.1.16 do such other things that the directors regard as incidental or conducive to the pursuit of the society's objects and the exercise of the society's express and implied powers.

+34.2 Registration of a society or its rules under the Co-operative and Community Benefit Societies Act 2014 does not give any permission for a society to carry on financial services as regulated by the Financial Services and Markets Act 2000 ("FSMA").
+Any society which wishes to carry on such activities must seek advice and make an authorisation application to the FCA.